Cykeek/Learn-here/templates.md

 Device: Realme 3 Pro (RMX1851)

-Maintainer:
+Maintainer: Cykeek

-Version:
+Version: 3.8

-Android : 12L
+Android : A12L

-Rom Changelog :
+Rom Changelog : Check

 Support Group :- @RMX3Pro

 Build Group :-@CykeekBuilds

-Download:
+Download: Gapps

-ScreenShots:
+ScreenShots: SS

 Device ChangeLogs :
 - Added LMC Gcam Support
-- Shipped with Perf+ Kernel
+- Shipped with Nexusv2 Kernel
-- Added Some tweaks Based on performance
+- Added Some tweaks Based on
 - May security patch CTS pass with magisk
-- For More BB flash Lawrun Kernel Lawrun Kernel
+- For More BB flash Lawrun

 Credit :
 - Thanks @R15H1 ji for helping me constantly ❤
 - Thanks @SmrMALIK  for Testing
-- Thanks @eun0115 for his Damn Kernel
+- Thanks @eun0115 for Kernel
-- Thanks RomName for openSource Which help us to Build Unofficially
+- Thanks CherishOS for openSource Which help us to Build Unofficially
 - Thanks to everyone who supported me :D

 If you like our work you can donate us at :